 Fuel Injector Is Damaged Or Broken

 The fuel injector of a car is the electrical contraption that sprays fuel into the car’s piston cylinders through a tiny nozzle to ensure that the fuel sprays and distributes evenly.
+It can be a common problem in a wide range of vehicles from the massive Silverado 2500 to the cousin of the W204, the CLA, and of course the ML320 CDI as well.

 This small component of the car’s engine is responsible for the smooth and efficient working of the car and its engine and ensures that the combustion process carries out smoothly.
 The degrading of this component can result in a fuel injecting problem, which messes up the fuel intake and performance of the car.